AutogrowSystems/sqlite3-ruby/faq/faq.md

 ## I'd like the rows to be indexible by column name.

-By default, each row from a query is returned as an Array of values.
+By default, each row from a query is returned as an `Array` of values.
 This means that you can only obtain values by their index.
 Sometimes, however, you would like to obtain values by their column name.

-The first way to do this is to set the Database property "results_as_hash" to true.
+The first way to do this is to set the Database property `results_as_hash` to true.
 If you do this, then all rows will be returned as Hash objects, with the column names as the keys.
-(In this case, the "fields" property is unavailable on the row, although the "types" property remains.)
+(In this case, the `fields` property is unavailable on the row, although the "types" property remains.)